raph333/practical-ML-coursera/README.md

 ## View the project report

-* The project report without code is available as html-file (project_report_without_code.html) or can be viewed online [here](https://raph333.github.io/practical-ML-coursera/)
+* The project report summary without code is available as html-file (project_report_without_code.html)
-* The project report including the R-code is also available as html-file (project_report_with_code.html)
+* The project report including the R-code is also available as html-file (project_report_with_code.html) or can be viewed online [here](https://raph333.github.io/practical-ML-coursera/)